kgillasp/PS-at-UCSD/README.md

 - [Coursera](https://www.coursera.org/)

 ## Interview Tips and Tricks from our Board Members
+  - Practice explaining complicated product workflows or CS topics to improve your speaking skills
+  - MOCK INTERVIEW!!
+Try to interview with multiple people before the real deal -- take it seriously.
-  - Always research your interviewer/team on LinkedIn and learn the state of the market for that product
+  - Always research your interviewer/team on LinkedIn and learn the ins and outs of the market for that product
   - Know the difference between B2B (Business to Business) products and B2C (Business to Consumer) products and how they affect strategy
   - Come up with features you would like to develop for the team you'd be on if you were hired
+  - Clarify the position.
+Product Management varies widely -- make sure you are interested in the position's responsibilities
-  - Always have well-thought questions ready to go
+  - Always have well-thought questions ready to go (Think interviewer background, product knowlegde, interesting connections)
   - Identify your market and clarify your problem, never begin developing before you know the scope
   - Find previous interns on the team and reach out to them for interview prep -- [people want to help!!](#using-social-media)